TheTechChild/trunk-tools-takehome/README.md

    - Create a new environment in Postman
    - Add the following variables:
      - `domain`: Set to `localhost:8000` for local development
-     - `UserId`: Your user ID for authentication (required for most endpoints)
+     - `UserId`: One of the user ids that you see after running the seed command
-     - `UserId2`: Alternative user ID for testing different scenarios
+     - `UserId2`: A different user id that you see after running the seed command

 3. Available requests in the collection:
    - Health Check (Basic and Detailed)